Research

 Current Projects

 Recently, my research pivoted to studying a type of diffuse aurora called pulsating aurora.
 This form of aurora is believed to be generated by wave-particle interactions between whistler-mode chorus and electrons in the magnetosphere.
 Microbursts are also believed to be scattered by chorus waves.
 Both phenomena have two distinct time frames: microbursts typically come in bunches lasting up to 10 seconds while pulsating aurora has an on-off periods lasting about the same time, and individual relativistic microbursts last ~100 ms while pulsating aurora has internal modulations with a 300 ms period.
 The closeness of these two time scales, along with other arguments I present here, presents a compelling case that pulsating aurora and microbursts are part of the same phenomena.
-That said, I am now searching multiple data sets and looking for the hypothesized signature that could confirm this link.
+That said, these are all case studies and I am now pursing the LAMPsat mission to statistically test this association.

 A timelapse of the aurora that I took right before the LAMP sounding rocket launched from Poker Flat, Alaska on 5 March 2022.
 A riometer antenna is in the foreground.